meldridge/meldridge.github.io/posts/_posts/2014-11-12-Guest-speech-at-the-2014-Heathfield-High-School-Presentation-Night.md

 excerpt: This is a transcript of a guest speech made at the Heathfield High School Presentation Night in October 2014.
 A video of the speech is available [here](https://www.youtube.com/watch?v=PSGr-ekeNFw).
 ---

-<em>This is a transcript of a guest speech made at the Heathfield High School Presentation Night in October 2014.
-A video of the speech is available [here](https://www.youtube.com/watch?v=PSGr-ekeNFw).</em>
+_This is a transcript of a guest speech made at the Heathfield High School Presentation Night in October 2014.
+A video of the speech is available [here](https://www.youtube.com/watch?v=PSGr-ekeNFw)._

 Thank you Amanda, and good evening to everyone.